ducky427/externs/README.md

 scripts\setup.bat
 ```

-This will install the node dependencies for the project, along with grunt and bower and will also run `grunt setup`.
+This will install the node dependencies for the project, along with grunt and will also run `grunt setup`.

 ## Running the app